-In the following pages--which represents the History Graduate Student Handbook--you will find information on requirements, advising, fields of study, progressing though the program from courses to dissertation defense, financial support, official forms for various purposes, student groups, and other information.
+In these pages, you will find information on coursework, advising, fields of study, preliminary exams, financial support, official forms for various purposes, and other information.

-Most important, this is your education and we all want it to be as pleasurable, inspiring, and supportive as possible in the world as it is.
-There are many requirements and expectations, which are not meant to be merely hoops to leap through.
-They are designed to encourage intellectual breadth and depth, new thinking about approaches to the study of the past, the importance of making connections across boundaries (geographic, temporal, disciplinary), and offering a wide range of professional skills needed to succeed (in “diverse” careers).
-At the same time, you cannot be passive in this process.
-You shape your own program in many ways.
-You should have frequent conversations about your plans with advisors, other faculty, graduate students, the DGS, etc. We are here to support you in every way we can in pursuing your own vision.
+Remember: this is your education.
+We all want it to be as pleasurable, inspiring, and supportive as possible.
+There are many requirements and expectations, but all are intended to encourage intellectual breadth and depth, new thinking about approaches to the study of the past, and training in a range of professional skills to help you succeed in academe and many diverse career paths.
+I am always here to help, but you must also be an active partner in this process.
+You shape your own program in many ways, in assiduous conversation with advisors and other faculty mentors, as well as with fellow graduate students.
+We are all here to support you in every way, as you pursue your own vision and goals.